khanhnm222/mfe-module-federation-practice/README.md

 # mfe-module-federation-practice
 Below is a summary of the practices in the MFE.
-Because of the server code cannot run on my laptop, I will have a practice session focusing on client-side data simulation.
+Because of BE code cannot run on my laptop, I will have a practice session focusing on client-side data simulation.

 # The structure of Notification micro app